-The MPPA/M.Ed. dual degree program is designed for students interested in a range of policy issues that affect higher and postsecondary education, such as state governance and coordination, financial aid funding, and affirmative action in admissions and hiring.
-Graduates will be ready for research, policy analysis and management positions in federal and state governmental agencies, consulting organizations, education research groups and nonprofit organizations working on education issues.
+The MPPA/MEd is for students interested in policy issues that affect higher and postsecondary education, such as state governance and coordination, financial aid funding, and affirmative action in admissions and hiring.
+Graduates will be ready for research, policy analysis, and management positions at federal and state governmental agencies, consulting organizations, education research groups, and nonprofit organizations working on education issues.

 Learn more in our FAQs.

-While applicants must meet both the School of Education’s and SPP’s own admission standards, students only need to submit one application to the Graduate Admissions Office.
-Click here for more information about SPP’s admissions requirements.
+While applicants must meet both the School of Education’s and the School of Public Policy's admission standards, students only need to submit one application to the Graduate Admissions Office.